 Below see details of the trophies of historic, cultural and artistic value in 2020 which received governmental honors for its culture, 27 years ago.

 Don Dieter liked to proudly point out his balcony as depicted above by Casa Oramas de Saä.
 This Louvre enclosed jewel on Plaza Doña Rosario Oramas is still one of the finest of all of Spain.

 Not to forget are a couple of precious metal objects which were donated for the Matriz from conquerors of Spanish South America.
 Of course, there are stunning church paintings.
 Unfortunately, by unknown artists.
 Then, there are wonderful statues of San Antonio and the Virgen del Pino.

 Unfortunately, Casa de Los Delgado Oramas is still in dire straights of repairs.
 It suffered great flood damage in XIX, although not as bad as the Alhondiga which it faces by its balcony side.

-repairers abounded who were also renown for footwear made to measure as
+repairers abounded in the town of the Rambla who were also renown for footwear made to measure as

 seen on the monument.
 Facturies exported Alpargatas (Espardenyes in Catalan since 1322) that I remember from the Sixties when they came as Espadrilles from Nice in Southern France.
 By the way, the only shoe factory of importance that is left in Tenerife is in Los Realejos Alto and it is part of the family business Artesania de Canarias.